 You mention Portuguese food to foreigners and they either look at you quizzically or mention the ubiquitous custard tarts.
-Unlike its Mediterranean neighbors, France, Italy and Spain, traditional Portuguese food can’t be summed up in one word, like sauce, pasta, or tapas!
+Unlike its Mediterranean neighbors, France, Italy and Spain, traditional Portuguese food can’t be summed up in one word, like croissant, pasta, or tapas!

-I know that is simplifying the great cuisines of the world into one word but, I don’t think I could name a dish that was iconic to one of the oldest countries in the world, until my first bite in Braga.
+I know that is simplifying the great cuisines of the world into one word but, I don’t think I could name a dish that was iconic to one of the oldest countries in the world, until my first taste of Portuguese cuisine in Braga.
 This trip to Northern Portugal opened my eyes to, not only the flavors of the region, but also the history of the dishes, thus introducing me to Portugal herself.
 Even a day trip from Porto to Braga and Guimarães can you have tasting all dishes of traditional Portuguese food in one lunch.

-A bottle of Vinho Verde, the hyper-local wine from the nearby fertile Minho province, appeared on the table – my first Best Sip of the visit!
-The verde (green) alluded to, not its color, but its young, vibrant, fresh taste, making it the perfect first lesson in my education in Portuguese cuisine.
+Ask for a bottle of Vinho Verde, the hyper-local wine from the nearby fertile Minho province.
+The verde (green) alluded to, not its color, but its young, vibrant, fresh taste, making it the perfect first lesson in your education in Portuguese cuisine.

 If you are a carnivores, there is only one dish to try and that is the Steak covered with Queijo Serra da Estrela.
 Earning the sobriquet of “King of Portuguese Cheese,” due to its popularity, Queijo Serra da Estrela deigned to join us for our intimate jantar.
 Produced in the mid-North of the country, atop the highest peaks, this tangy, runny, brie-like sheep cheese made a plain steak into a culinary delight and the first bite of traditional Portuguese food!

-The next day, a turn around Braga brought us to da Brasileira, the coolest Art Nouveau coffeehouse this side of the Portuguese equivalent of the Mason-Dixon line.
-An extremely important lesson was learned while I was there, the Portuguese translation of macchiato.
-Italian, we all know as macchiato, French – une noisette, Spanish – café cortado and as I was in Portugal, it was imperative to know how to call the coffee I drank after every meal.
+An extremely important lesson to learn is how the Portuguese translate the word macchiato.
+French – une noisette, Spanish – café cortado and as we are in Portugal, it was imperative to know how to call the coffee you drink after every meal.
 Here in Portugal – it’s the perfect café pingado.

 In the 1940’s, the Portuguese government bought up many culturally important buildings before they were either destroyed or fell into disrepair, e.g. monasteries, castles, palaces.
 After restoration, they were opened as hotels for those to rest one’s head or fill one’s belly.

-The dining room at the Pousada Santa Marinha, a 12th C Augustin Monastery, with its glorious cloisters, garden, fountains & spectacular view over the city, served as classroom for lesson two of Portuguese Cuisine 101.
+The dining room at the Pousada Santa Marinha, a 12th C Augustin Monastery, with its glorious cloisters, garden, fountains & spectacular view over the city, served as classroom for your second lesson in traditional Portuguese food.

-Caldo Verde, literally meaning Green Soup.
+Begin your lunch with Caldo Verde, literally meaning Green Soup.
 I was told you couldn’t get something as Portuguese as this hearty mixture of greens, potatoes, and sausage.
-A drizzle of Portuguese olive oil atop and served with bread, then we were onto the second course.
+A drizzle of Portuguese olive oil atop and served with bread makes this one of the highlights.

-Our main course was the quintessential Portuguese Arroz Malandrino – a wet rice, ours crammed with local prawns and monkfish in a fish broth, that is more like a soup.
+Your main course should be the quintessential Portuguese Arroz Malandrino – a wet rice crammed with local prawns and monkfish in a fish broth, that is more like a soup.
 Wetter than a paella, but with all those great flavors that have made this rice dish one of the favorites of Portuguese cuisine.

-Lastly in our lesson, as we prepared for our pop quiz português, dessert was served.
+Don’t miss out on the traditional Portuguese desserts.
 Three sweet treats, Pudim abade, a slice of orangey Bolo de Laranja, and Toucinho Do Céu – all indicative of the country’s love for tooth-aching, syrupy, post-savory selections.
-FYI: There was nary a custard tart in site.
+Don’t be lazy and order a custard tart!

-As you can imagine, after completing a graduate degree in Portuguese cuisine at one of the best restaurants in Guimarães., you need a walk around town and what a town Guimarães is!
+As you can imagine, after completing a graduate degree in Portuguese cuisine at one of the best restaurants in Guimarães., you need a walk around town.

 Dominated by the threatening Bragança castle, this medieval jewel was settled as early as the 9th C and rumored to be the birthplace of Portugal.

 A UNESCO World Heritage site, Guimarães’s windy streets, quirky shops, and pleasant squares, invite visitors to spend the day exploring, unless it’s pouring rain, like it was for us!

 PS: Port always followed every meal!
-If you want to know more this ruby-red liquid, have a listen to my podcast with Ana Margarida Morgado from Taylor’s Port.
+If you want to know more this ruby-red liquid, listen to my podcast with Ana Margarida Morgado from Taylor’s Port.